-B. IPP are to follow 9 CFR 313.50 and inform establishment management of the noncompliance by issuing a non-compliance record: "When an inspector observes an incident of inhumane slaughter or handling in connection with slaughter, he or she shall inform the establishment operator of the incident and request that the operator take the necessary steps to prevent a recurrence."
-If necessary, IPP are to take a regulatory control action:
+C. IPP are to follow 9 CFR 313.50 and inform establishment management of the noncompliance by issuing an NR: "When an inspector observes an incident of inhumane slaughter or handling in connection with slaughter, he or she shall inform the establishment operator of the incident and request that the operator take the necessary steps to prevent a recurrence."